-Military service veterans and the survivors of deceased or one hundred percent (100%) disabled veterans, regardless of eligibility of VA benefits, should contact the Office of Veterans Resources located in the Student Center, room 114.
+Military service veterans and the survivors of deceased or one hundred percent (100%) disabled veterans, regardless of eligibility of VA benefits, should contact the Office of Veterans Resources located in the Bentonville Student Center, Room 114.
 Eligible NWACC students may qualify for the GI BILL, vocational rehabilitation, benefits for survivors or other types of Veteran's Administration (VA) assistance.

-For information, call 479-619-2273.
+For more information and resources, refer to NWACC Veteran Resources, or call (479) 619-2273.